MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

 # Conceptual pages (How To)

 WebResourceRequested event can also be raised for custom schemes.
-For this, the app has to register the custom schemes it would like to be able to issue resource requests for using the CustomSchemeRegistrar.
+For this, the app has to register the custom schemes it would like to be able to issue resource requests for.
 With each registration, the app will specify the security policies it wants enabled for the URIs with such schemes and it will also need to explicitly specify the origins that are allowed to interact with these custom scheme URIs.
 The registrations are valid throughout the lifetime of the WebView2Environment and browser process and any other WebView2Environments that share the browser process must register exactly same schemes to be able to create a WebView2Environment.

 For each custom scheme the developer wants to register they can:
 1) Enable the scheme to be used for CORS requests provided the origin making the request is also in list of allowed origins list.